 - Musée de l’Orangerie

-This afternoon, we visit the Musée de l’Orangerie, a small yet spectacular gallery displaying Monet’s sensational series Les Nympheas.
+This morning we walk through the nearby Jardin des Tuileries, an extraordinary open space surrounded by a magnificent architectural panorama.
+Our destination is the Musée de l’Orangerie, a small yet spectacular gallery displaying Monet’s sensational series Les Nympheas.
 It also includes paintings by Renoir, Cézanne, Gauguin, Picasso and Matisse.
 The Musée de l’Orangerie faces the superb place de la Concorde, is one of Europe’s most powerful expressions of urban planning.

 We walk back to our hotel through the nearby Jardin des Tuileries, an extraordinary open space surrounded by a magnificent architectural panorama.
 (Overnight Paris)